 Continuing the theme of humanity, another good stop is Anne Frank in the World.
 The exhibit starts out with photographs of Anne and her family – how they lived a normal life in Munich in the 1920s before the trouble started throughout Europe and how they fled to Amsterdam, where they went into hiding in a secret annex above her father’s business, thanks to his gracious colleagues who tried so selflessly to save their lives.
 She was a young, precocious girl who plastered her bedroom walls with movie stars, just as I did as a child and my own daughter does now.

 She was not that different to my own daughter – curious, wide eyed, intelligent, social, brave, and beautiful.
 The exhibit features 600 photographs and more than 8,000 words.
-For children ages 10 and up (my daughter just made the cut).
-5920 Roswell Road, 770/206-1558, free admission for all ages
+Free admission for all ages.

 The High Museum of Art